 - Any serious un-Christian inappropriate behavior on school grounds, at any school function, while in ANY OLQH School uniform or while representing OLQH in any way, deemed so by the administration. - Any grave act of disrespect and/or assault to a staff member at any time - Any grave act of disrespect to a fellow student - Possession of a cell phone on campus during school hours.
-(7:30am-3:30pm.) - Taking or participating in any pictures taken with a Cell phone, IPod, IPad, etc. - Habitual absences from school or class without a satisfactory excuse - Forging the signature of any member of the school staff, parent or guardian on a detention notice, progress report, report card or other major document - Stealing, receiving or inappropriate possession of stolen goods - Vandalism - Failure to report to Detention when assigned - Behavior which endangers any member of the school community - Intentionally pulling fire alarms - Bringing fireworks on to the school campus - Any written or verbal threats made (seriously or in jest) - Bullying another student by picking on/teasing/harassing/etc. - Witnessing or knowing of someone being a bully and failing to report it - Pornographic material - Misuse of the Internet - Breaking and entering on school property, including computers the 100 will be added to a low test grade of the student's choosing.
-BARON BUCKS are not guaranteed to any student.
-BARON BUCKS will not be given for a student simply doing what they are supposed to do; these points can be given by any faculty or staff on campus, and can be used for academic purposes only, and may not be used to prevent a student from being subject to disciplinary actions.
+(7:30am-3:30pm.) - Taking or participating in any pictures taken with a Cell phone, IPod, IPad, etc. - Habitual absences from school or class without a satisfactory excuse - Forging the signature of any member of the school staff, parent or guardian on a detention notice, progress report, report card or other major document - Stealing, receiving or inappropriate possession of stolen goods - Vandalism - Failure to report to Detention when assigned - Behavior which endangers any member of the school community - Intentionally pulling fire alarms - Bringing fireworks on to the school campus - Any written or verbal threats made (seriously or in jest) - Bullying another student by picking on/teasing/harassing/etc. - Witnessing or knowing of someone being a bully and failing to report it - Pornographic/inappropriate material - Misuse of the Internet - Breaking and entering on school property, including computer.